root-project/root/interpreter/llvm/src/docs/LangRef.rst

                           type: !3)
     !2 = !DILocalVariable(name: "y", scope: !5, file: !2, line: 7, type: !3)

+.. _DIExpression:

 DIExpression
 """"""""""""

 ``DIExpression`` nodes represent expressions that are inspired by the DWARF expression language.
 They are used in :ref:`debug intrinsics<dbg_intrinsics>` (such as ``llvm.dbg.declare`` and ``llvm.dbg.value``) to describe how the referenced LLVM variable relates to the source language variable.
+Debug intrinsics are interpreted left-to-right: start by pushing the value/address operand of the intrinsic onto a stack, then repeatedly push and evaluate opcodes from the DIExpression until the final variable description is produced.

-The current supported vocabulary is limited:
+The current supported opcode vocabulary is limited:

 - ``DW_OP_deref`` dereferences the top of the expression stack.
 - ``DW_OP_plus`` pops the last two entries from the expression stack, adds